Financial Statement Audit: Tips & Insights on Tackling Your ...

 Liquidity and cash flow make the business world go ‘round.
 That’s why they’re top-of-mind for CFOs when a significant threat presents itself, as we saw during the scramble for capital toward the beginning of the coronavirus pandemic.

-To protect an enterprise against potential threats to working capital – one of the many financial risks that enterprises face – an ERM program can:
+To protect an enterprise against potential threats to working capital – one of the many financial risks enterprises face – an ERM program can:

 - Mandate specific cash reserves